W-A-I-L-A-W-8/redesign/_pages/hire.md

 <a class="cta button--fill" href="https://calendly.com/designwithwai/30min">Book a call</a>

 #### Who am I?
-I hale from the small seaside town of Hunstanton which you should find in Google.
+I hale from the small seaside town of Hunstanton in the UK.
+You might find it in Google Maps.
 Typically, I grew up in a Chinese restaurant that my parents owned and went to my local high school.
 During my time there, the late Queen Elizabeth II visited m school and awarded the main building a Grade 2 Listed status.
 For those interested it was and still is a brutalist style of architecture.

-I have a wife, a pair of children and a Scottish Terrier and we all live in Melbourne, Australia.
+I have a wife, a pair of children, a Scottish Terrier and we all live in Melbourne, Australia.
 I love tiny home videos, whisky cocktails and I've walked a marathon but I'm yet to run one.

 {% include post-components/gallery.html
 	columns = 4